msp-strath/cs208-logic/pages/proof-intro.md

 (You'll get at least one of the formulas in the proof being left unresolved as `Xnn`, because the proof isn't enough to fully determine exactly how the variables in the axioms are used.)

-This proof system is hard to use because it does not allow explicitly for reasoning where we temporarily make assumptions that we later include into our formulas.
+This proof system is hard to use because it does not allow for reasoning where we temporarily make assumptions that are only used in parts of the proof.
 Every statement in the proof needs to explicitly list all of its assumptions.
-Indeed, looking at the *S* axiom, we can see that it has the same form as MP, except that (a) it uses implication instead of being a rule, and (b) it has an extra assumption *A* throughout.
+For example, looking at the *S* axiom, we can see that it has the same form as MP, except that (a) it uses implication instead of being a rule, and (b) it has an extra assumption *A* throughout.

 [Natural Deduction](natural-deduction-intro.html) is an alternative proof system that incorporates temporary assumptions into the logic directly, making it much easier to use.
 Natural Deduction is the kind of system we will use in this course.